allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 4 - Managing Data and Processes/README.md

 ---

 ## Processing Log Files
+### What are log files?
+* Log files contain a lot of useful information, particularly when you're trying to debug a tricky problem that's happening on a computer.
+* Using regex's in our scripts gives us a great deal of flexibility when processing log files and other texts data sources.

 ### Filtering Log Files with Regular Expressions
 * The usual technique to operate on files is to:-
   1. Call the open function which returns a file object.